guacsec/guac-docs/patch-cli.md

 ## Step 5: Run the Query Patch CLI

-In this demo, we will query for the patch plan of the following package (at the name level):
+**Packge Name Node Example** In this demo, we will query for the patch plan of the following package (at the name level):

 ```bash
 pkg:golang/github.com/antlr/antlr4/runtime/go/antlr